OlgaBochkaryova/website/content/research.md

 ---
 title: "Research"
 ---
-*A short description of the projects I am supervising:*
+*A short description of the projects I am initiated and working on:*

 ### Evolution of virulence factors in human-host and non-human-host invasive *Escherichia*